+Skin Irritation : Expected to be slightly irritating.
+Prolonged or repeated skin contact without proper cleaning can clog the pores of the skin resulting in disorders such as oil acne/folliculitis.
+Eye Irritation : Expected to be slightly irritating.
+Respiratory Irritation: Inhalation of vapours or mists may cause irritation.
+Sensitisation : Not expected to be a skin sensitiser.
+Repeated Dose Toxicity: Not expected to be a hazard.
+Mutagenicity: Not considered a mutagenic hazard.Carcinogenicity: Not expected to be carcinogenic.
 Material : Carcinogenicity Classification Highly refined mineral oil (IP346 <3%) : ACGIH Group A4: Not classifiable as a human carcinogen.
 Highly refined mineral oil (IP346 <3%) : IARC 3: Not classifiable as to carcinogenicity to humans.
 Highly refined mineral oil (IP346 <3%) : GHS / CLP: No carcinogenicity classification Reproductive and Developmental Toxicity Additional Information : Not expected to be a hazard.

-Used oils may contain harmful impurities that have accumulated during use.
+: Used oils may contain harmful impurities that have accumulated during use.
 The concentration of such impurities will depend on use and they may present risks to health and the environment on disposal.
 ALL used oil should be handled with caution and skin contact avoided as far as possible.
 Continuous contact with used engine oils has caused skin cancer in animal tests.

 12. ECOLOGICAL INFORMATION Ecotoxicological data have not been determined specifically for this product.
 Information given is based on a knowledge of the components and the ecotoxicology of similar products.
 Unless indicated otherwise, the data presented is representative of the product as a whole, rather than for individual component(s).
-Acute Toxicity : Poorly soluble mixture.
+Acute Toxicity Poorly soluble mixture.
 May cause physical fouling of aquatic organisms.
-Expected to be practically non toxic: LL/EL/IL50 > 100 mg/l (to aquatic organisms) LL/EL50 expressed as the 6/8 00000001692 Print Date 07.08.2013 MSDS IN nominal amount of product required to prepare aqueous test extract.
-Mineral oil is not expected to cause any chronic effects to aquatic organisms at concentrations less than 1 mg/l.
-Microorganisms Data not available Mobility Liquid under most environmental conditions.
-If it enters soil, it will adsorb to soil particles and will not be mobile.
-Floats on Persistence/degradability Expected to be not readily biodegradable.
+Expected to be practically non toxic: LL/EL/IL50 > 100 mg/l (to aquatic organisms) LL/EL50 expressed as the nominal amount of product required to prepare aqueous test extract.

+Microorganisms : Data not available : Liquid under most environmental conditions.
+If it enters soil, it Mobility will adsorb to soil particles and will not be mobile.
+Floats on water.

+Persistence/degradability Expected to be not readily biodegradable.
 Major constituents are expected to be inherently biodegradable, but the product contains components that may persist in the environment.
-Contains components with the potential to bioaccumulate.
-Bioaccumulation Product is a mixture of non-volatile components, which are not expected to be released to air in any significant quantities.
+Bioaccumulation : Contains components with the potential to bioaccumulate.
+Other Adverse Effects Product is a mixture of non-volatile components, which are not expected to be released to air in any significant quantities.
 Not expected to have ozone depletion potential, photochemical ozone creation potential or global warming potential.
-13. DISPOSAL CONSIDERATIONS Other Adverse Effects Material Disposal Recover or recycle if possible.
+13. DISPOSAL CONSIDERATIONS Material Disposal : Recover or recycle if possible.
 It is the responsibility of the waste generator to determine the toxicity and physical properties of the material generated to determine the proper waste classification and disposal methods in compliance with applicable regulations.
 Do not dispose into the environment, in drains or in water courses.